Small Scale Community Initiatives Fund

 Applications close: 29 March 2019, 5:00 pm

 Note the March 2019 round is a special round open to community groups only.
-The next full round will be open in July 2019.
+Individual landowners can apply in the July 2019 funding round.

 How much is available?